 Is it always a mess to find just what you need in your carry-on?
 Do you climb up to try to reach things in the overhead bin?
-Avoid all that with these tips.
+Avoid all that with these tips on how to pack.

 Do you pack your carry-on luggage in a hurry?
 I need this, maybe I’ll need this, better take another of that – and just stuff it all in?
 And then when you need that gum or Advil or battery, you’re fishing deep in your bag and getting frustrated when things start falling out?